Analytical Study on the Exposedness of Potential Positions for External Human-Machine Interfaces: Introduction

 \section{Introduction}

-In the field of Autonomous Vehicles (AVs), external human-machine interfaces (eHMIs) refer to methods of communication, such as screens or lights, that an AV can use to communicate with other road users.
-With traditional vehicles, drivers are able to use body language to communicate implicitly with pedestrians, but the introduction of AVs introduces a ``social void" through the removal of an attentive human driver who can handle ambiguous road interactions (\cite{de_winter_external_2022}).
-EHMIs were introduced as a solution to this problem, aiming to eliminate ambiguity and the necessity of inter-personal social cues by letting the AV outwardly explicitly express its intent to pedestrians.
+In the field of Autonomous Vehicles (AVs), external Human-Machine Interfaces (eHMIs) refer to methods of communication, such as screens or lights, that an AV can use to communicate with other road users.
+With traditional vehicles, drivers are able to use body language to communicate implicitly with pedestrians, but the adoption of AVs introduces a loss of implicit social cues from drivers to handle ambiguous road interactions (\cite{de_winter_external_2022}). eHMIs were introduced as a solution to this problem, aiming to eliminate ambiguity and the necessity of inter-personal social cues by letting the AV outwardly express its intent to pedestrians explicitly.

-Studies have been done previously regarding the effectiveness of eHMIs (\cite{de_clercq_external_2019, rodriguez_palmeiro_interaction_2018, alhawiti_effectiveness_2024}) and the symbols they should use (\cite{de_winter_external_2022}), but few studies have been conducted that are focused on determining the ideal position for these displays.
-Those available are limited in how data is collected and represented (\cite{troel-madec_ehmi_2019}), or concerned primarily with what position an observant pedestrian prefers (\cite{guo_video-based_2022}).
-Few studies address the question of varying vehicle types, meaning that the results may possibly not work with larger or smaller vehicle types.

-As observers must be able to perceive an eHMI before making a decision based on its information, the lack of studies addressing the visibility of these elements is a gap in the knowledge necessary to set standards for this technology.
+Previous studies have addressed the effectiveness of eHMIs (\cite{de_clercq_external_2019, rodriguez_palmeiro_interaction_2018, alhawiti_effectiveness_2024}) and the symbols they should use (\cite{de_winter_external_2022}), but few studies have been focused on determining the ideal position for these displays.
+Those available are concerned primarily with the behavior and perception of the pedestrian (\cite{guo_video-based_2022, de_winter_external_2022, dey_gaze_2019}), but few have attempted to optimize the position of the display to maximize when it is visible, and the ones that do are limited in the data collected and represented (\cite{troel-madec_ehmi_2019}).
+As a result, there exists a gap in the knowledge of eHMI placement, including information on where it will be most seen by pedestrians, how distance may affect its perception, and how the type of vehicle may limit these choices.
+As observers must be able to perceive an eHMI before making a decision based on its information, this gap is must be filled in order to set standards for the technology.